GaneshThiru/angularPatterns/README.md

 ### controllerAs View Syntax
 ###### [Style [Y030](#style-y030)]

-  - Use the [`controllerAs`](http://www.johnpapa.net/do-you-like-your-angular-controllers-with-or-without-sugar/) syntax over the `classic controller with $scope` syntax.
+  - Use the "controllerAs" syntax over the `classic controller with $scope` syntax.

   *Why?*: Controllers are constructed, "newed" up, and provide a single new instance, and the `controllerAs` syntax is closer to that of a JavaScript constructor than the `classic $scope syntax`.